Travers Nepal

 It takes around 4 hours of drive to reach the Manthali Airport from Kathmandu.
 The 25-30 min flight will be very awesome with insane aerial views of the diverse geography, terrains, hills, basin, river valleys, farmlands, cities, countryside, and mostly the mountains.

 After landing in Lukla, we take our first mountain breakfast and prepare the backpacks and continue to trek.
-The Porters/ remaining crew members will join us here in Lukla before we kick out our Everest Base Camp Trek.
+The Porters/ remaining crew members will join us here in Lukla before we kick out our Everest Trek.

 We descend to the bank of River Dudh Koshi passing through the Chaurikharka.
 Phakding, the small settlement of the sherpa people, will come on the way and we take a break here overnight.